 You may feel you have to be doing cardio to keep your body fit and your heart healthy.
 There's nothing wrong with a little cardio, and in fact, your overall health should always be the top priority.
 But most forms of traditional cardiovascular exercise negatively impact your ability to gain lean mass.

 Why?
-Well, to get technical for a minute, you need to know about Mammalian Target of Rapamycin (mTOR) — a key signalling pathway that regulates changes in muscle protein synthesis, according to 2009 research published in the Journal of Physiology.
+Well, to get technical for a minute, you need to know about Mammalian Target of Rapamycin (mTOR) — a key signalling pathway that regulates changes in muscle protein synthesis, according to 2009 research in the Journal of Physiology.
 Basically, you need mTOR activated to build muscle.
 (Note: This is an older study.
 More research needs to be done to confirm this connection.)

 It's very hard to gain lean mass without mTOR being activated or if it's being shut off all the time.
 And while resistance training activates mTOR, cardiovascular training shuts it off by activating something else called AMPK.
 Once you flip on AMPK, mTOR shuts off, impeding your ability to grow muscle.